stachenov/theme-patcher/README.md

 # Theme Patcher Plugin for IntelliJ IDEs

-**Warning!** This is still a work in progress.
-It's full of bugs, not yet implemented features, and it only supports a couple of types at the moment.
-The UI is barely there too.
-But it already sort of works.

 ## How to Use

 Because it's not ready yet, there's no distribution.
 You can only use it if you compile it manually.